 African grey parrots are among the smartest of their entire family, so you should have no problem teaching them how to chat with you.

 Yes.
 When they’re bored, stressed, frustrated or ill, African grey parrots can get nippy.

-It’s part of a series of behaviors that African grey parrot owners have to deal with; these birds can engage in everything from nail-grinding to feather-plucking when they’re acting out.
-They have the same cognitive abilities as a 3 – 6 year old, so you basically have to treat them like toddlers that will misbehave when they’re not feeling well.
+It’s part of a series of behaviors that African grey parrot owners have to deal with; these birds can engage in everything from nail-grinding to feather-plucking when acting out.
+They have the same cognitive abilities as a 3 to 6-year-old, so you basically have to treat them like toddlers that will misbehave when they’re not feeling well.